beaverbuilder/documentation/docs/bb-theme/customizer-settings/header.md

 id: header
 title: The Header tab in Customizer
 sidebar_label: Header tab
+description: Describes the settings available on the Header tab in the Customizer
 ---

 The [Beaver Builder Theme](https://www.wpbeaverbuilder.com/wordpress-framework-theme/) supports several different header styles with a variety of styling options.